jeremiah-c-leary/hdl-component-manager/docs/source/repository_setup.rst

     Publishing components not in your local repo requires manual effort.
     Hopefully this can be fixed as the program is developed.

+..
+NOTE:: If the URL already exists, an error will be reported